Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 ## Provider Account - Add New Data
 Duration: 2

 In production, this step would most likely be an automated ingestion pipeline form a source system.
-However, for illustrative purposes, we will use the Snowsight UI to append a csv to simulate incoming data and append it to a table.
+However, for illustrative purposes, we will run the following query to update the table.

-Navigate to Data > Databases > DATA_SHARING_DEMO > CC_DEFAULT_UNCENSORED_TABLE and click "Load Data in the top right of the screen.

-Upload the new_data.csv.
-Thi will be appended to the table.

 Test the new data is there by running the following query in a worksheet.